 1) Fox in the Box

 One of Lewandowski's greatest strengths is his uncanny ability to find himself in the right place at the right time.
-Of his 179 Bundesliga goals, no fewer than 168 have been scored from inside the penalty area, including 26 of his 28 strikes in the current campaign.
+Of his 183 Bundesliga goals, no fewer than 171 have been scored from inside the penalty area, including 27 of his 29 strikes in 2017/18.
 Talk about predatory instincts.

 When Bayern are on the attack, the Polish marksman's exceptional positioning and spatial awareness mean that he is often perfectly placed to sweep the ball home, even if it takes an unexpected deflection off an opposition player.

-His second and third goals against Dortmund are a perfect example.
-For the second, he is hovering in the six yard box and shrugs past Manuel Akanji to stab in the loose ball after it ricochets off Franck Ribery's chest – while for the third, he ghosts in behind Sokratis to turn in Joshua Kimmich's cross, even if Roman Bürki gets a hand to it.
+His second and third goals last season's 6-0 win over Borussia Dortmund are a perfect example.
+For the second, he is hovering in the six-yard box and shrugs past Manuel Akanji to stab in the loose ball after it ricochets off Franck Ribery's chest – while for the third, he ghosts in behind Sokratis to turn in Joshua Kimmich's cross, even if Roman Bürki gets a hand to it.
 These kinds of goals have been Lewandowski's meat and drink throughout his Bundesliga career.